tidynest/hypr-keybind-manager/CONTRIBUTING.md

 ---

-## Future Contribution Guidelines (When Accepting Contributions)
+## Contribution Guidelines

-*This section is a preview of planned contribution requirements for when the project opens to contributors.*
+Please follow these standards when contributing code to the project:

 ### Code Quality Standards